tiagojsag/playbook/guidelines/slack-guidelines.md

 #### Operational channels:

 -   `#all-hands`: where we work on our playbook and the all hands call agenda is shared.
+-    `vizz-tracker`: where issues and questions about VizzTracker are shared.

 -   `#one-team`: where we organise discussions on internal functioning.

 -   `#blogin-taxonomy`: where we iterate on the taxonomy of Blogin categories.

-- `capacity-planning`: where capacity for new and ongoing projects is organised.
+- `#capacity-planning`: where capacity for new and ongoing projects is organised.
 Use the `request a team for new project` workflow to reach the functional area representatives.

 -   `#remote-experience`: to discuss material and practices that should improve remote interactions.